joshuamkite/sam-nhs-queries/README.md

 **State Machine Definition**:
 - The state machine is defined in the CloudFormation template using the `AWS::StepFunctions::StateMachine` resource.
 - The state machine starts with the `FetchAdditionalField` task, which invokes the FetchAdditionalField Lambda function.
+- If there are more items to process (`moreItems` is true), the state machine waits for 1 second and then invokes the Lambda function again.
+- The state machine exits when there are no more items to process.

 ### DynamoDBTable